uspki/policies/certificate-policy.md

 #### 4.1.1 Who can submit a certificate application
 An application for a CA Certificate shall be submitted by an authorized representative of the applicant CA.

-An application for an subscriber certificate shall be submitted to the CA by the Applicant, an Applicant Representative, or an RA on behalf of the Applicant.
+An application for a Subscriber Certificate shall be submitted to the CA by the Applicant, an Applicant Representative, or an RA on behalf of the Applicant.

-In accordance with Section 5.5.2, all CAs shall maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
+In accordance with section 5.5.2, all CAs shall maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
 All CA shall use this information to identify subsequent suspicious certificate requests.

 #### 4.1.2 Enrollment process and responsibilities
 The FPKIPA is responsible for approving or denying requests for CA certificate issuances by any CA.